 - Examples: government bonds, investment-grade corporate bonds and high-yield corporate bonds.

 - Grows faster than money market or fixed income funds.

 - Higher risk of losing money.

-- Mix of equities and fixed income securities.
+- A mix of equities and fixed income securities.

 - Riskier than fixed income funds